PART 1: SUPPLIER AUTHORISATIONS, WARRANTIES AND CONSENT

 Compliance Management system (“VCM”) and request for quotation

 functionality which may include associated software components, media, printed

 materials, and “online” or electronic documentation (“Software Product”).

-Product, the supplier agrees to be bound by the terms of this EULA.
+supplier agrees to be bound by the terms of this EULA.
 This license agreement

-represents the entire agreement concerning the program between the
+represents the entire agreement concerning the programme between the supplier

-laws and international copyright treaties, as well as other intellectual
+international copyright treaties, as well as other intellectual property laws

 Grant of License

 Prochain grants the supplier the right to use the cloud-based Software